RainbowGravity/course/1. First homework/TIL.md

 * <b> Successfully reworked 3rd homework: </b>
    * Now it works so much better then before.
 I can make more and more features and enhancements, but it time to stop.
 Scrip is already works very good and it's the final version of him I've pushed today.
 * <b> Also I've improved my Github script: </b>
    * Now script is exiting if there is no more pages to scan and I've secured my tmp files with the mktmp utility.
-Also did that for the Github script.
+Also did that for the Whois script.
 There is no problems now with it.
 I can finnaly start to work on the 7th and 8th homework.
 * <b> And continued conversation with my teammate: </b>
    * We are talking about our task and reviewing each others code, but we have absolutely different realisations of  our tasks.
 It much easier to work on something with discussing and debating.